 #7.
 Continue to reassure your child.

-Never stop letting your children know how much you and their father (or mother) will always love them.
+Never stop letting your children know how much you and their other parent will always love them.
 No matter what.
-Reassure them that none of this was their fault, and that Mommy and Daddy are doing their best to love and care for them.
+Reassure them that none of this was their fault, and that their parents are doing their best to love and care for them.

 Addressing your child’s questions about divorce can be difficult, but it is necessary to help your child cope with their emotions over the situation.
 Be honest and clear, and speak appropriately without bad mouthing your ex.
 Make sure to take their feelings into account, and be thoughtful about what you say on the subject.